Reviews You Can Rely On

 What's the Best Value?

 The past few decades of material science have changed helmet design to offer more protection than ever before.
 A proper helmet is an incredibly worthy investment and is not the piece of gear to skimp on.
 Our advice is to purchase a comfortable and reliable ski helmet that's suited to your riding style, even if you have to spend a few extra dollars.
-The appropriate helmet always ends up on your head, and the wrong one will be a burden to wear or, even worse, not be worn at all.
-That said, we all come to the table with different budgets, and we have tested a multitude of helmets to be able to recommend quality ski helmets for a wide range of budgets.
+The comfortable helmet always ends up on your head, and the wrong one will be a burden to wear or, even worse, not be worn at all.
+That said, we all come to the table with different budgets, and we have tested a multitude of helmets to be able to recommend quality ski helmets at various price points.

 Impact Test Results